 According to a study conducted by the University of California-Berkeley of high fives exchanged by National Basketball Association players, high fives “promote cooperation between people, communicate distinct emotions, soothe in times of stress, and are used to make inferences of warmth and trust.”
 They also found that the amount of high fives exchanged clearly tied to the performance of the group.
 The more the team bonded through high fives, the more success they achieved.

 So a high five seems like a pretty powerful tool.
-This made me wonder, is the same true with our employee recognition programs, specifically our peer-to-peer recognition programs?
+This made me wonder, is the same true with our employee recognition programmes, specifically our peer-to-peer recognition programmes?

 Couldn’t we say that peer-to-peer employee recognition is in fact a high five to our colleagues and teammates?

 When participating in a spinning class you’re constantly measuring how well you are doing.
 Have you made it through each song, have you been able to push yourself to work harder?
-With peer-to-peer recognition programs it’s also critical to measure, as you want to make sure that the program is doing what you need it to do, with your employees participating and acting in a way to achieve the program’s overall objectives.
-If it is, keep going as you are, but if it isn’t, as with spinning, adjust your controls (program) to change it to be more effective.
+With peer-to-peer recognition programmes it’s also critical to measure, as you want to make sure that the programme is doing what you need it to do, with your employees participating and acting in a way to achieve the programme’s overall objectives.
+If it is, keep going as you are, but if it isn’t, as with spinning, adjust your controls (programme) to change it to be more effective.
 If you don’t do this you could be wasting valuable time and money, "riding" in the wrong direction.

 The last thing I can say about high fives is that while they feel amazing and deliver a “you got this!” attitude, every high five needs its purpose.
 So think through why and how you’re delivering your high-fives, and you’ll never miss!
 If you’re ready to get pedaling on your own recognition programme, we’re here to help.
 Get in touch with the team to chat about your own recognition strategy below.